Detecting stuffing of a user's credentials at her own accounts: Introduction

 Despite the prominence of credential stuffing, users are remarkably resistant to taking steps to defend themselves against it.
 Thomas et al.~\cite{thomas2017:credential} report that less than 3.1\% of users who suffer account hijacks enable two-factor authentication after recovering their accounts.
 Users are similarly resistant to stopping password reuse even despite specific warnings when doing so, leading Golla et al.\ to conclude that ``notifications alone appear insufficient in solving password reuse''~\cite{golla2018:notifications}.
 And though password managers would seem to enable users to more easily avoid password reuse, users are reluctant to adopt them.
 In a 2016 survey of 1040 American adults, only 12\% reported ever using password management software, and only 3\% said this is the password technique they rely on most~\cite{smith2017:americans}.
 In a 2019 Google/Harris Poll survey of 3000 U.S.\ adults, still only 24\% reported using a password manager~\cite{google2019:security}.

-Conceding that the factors that enable credential stuffing to succeed today are likely to persist for the foreseeable future, we propose a framework by which websites could cooperate to detect it on a per-user basis.
+Conceding that the factors that enable credential stuffing to succeed today are likely to persist for the foreseeable future, we propose a framework by which websites could cooperate to detect active credential-stuffing attacks on a per-user basis.
 Developing such a framework is not straightforward, in part because the exact behaviors that such a framework should detect are difficult to define.
 Anecdotally, users sometimes engage in behaviors that might appear quite similar to a credential-stuffing attack, e.g., submitting the same small handful of passwords to multiple sites in the course of logging into each, if she is unsure of which password she set at which site.
-A framework to detect credential stuffing on a user's accounts will need to tease apart behaviors that the user might normally undertake from those that amount to actual credential abuse.
+A framework to detect credential stuffing on a user's accounts will need to tease apart behaviors that the user might normally undertake from actual credential abuse.

 To do so, our framework leverages the following technique.
 Anomaly detection systems (ADS) now exist by which a site can differentiate login attempts by the legitimate user from those by attackers, even sophisticated ones, with moderately good accuracy, using features \textit{other} than the password entered (e.g.,~\cite{freeman2016:ads}).
 A site in our framework leverages this capability to track \textit{suspicious} login attempts locally, namely abnormal attempts (per the ADS) using an incorrect password or, for sites requiring second-factor authentication for abnormal login attempts, such attempts for which the second-factor authentication fails (even if the password is correct).
 Then, our framework enables a site (the \textit{\requesterTerm}) receiving a login attempt that it deems abnormal to query other sites (the \textit{\respondersTerm}) where this user has accounts, to determine the number of them at which this same password has been submitted in suspicious login attempts.
 If this number is larger than a threshold, then the \requesterTerm deems this login attempt to be credential abuse---even if the password is correct.